cobeylab/evolution_of_mutability/README.md

 # Evolution of mutability
-This is the repository for *Selection and neutral mutations drive pervasive mutability losses in long-lived B cell lineages* (Vieira et al. *in prep*).
+This is the repository for *Selection and neutral mutations drive pervasive mutability losses in long-lived B cell lineages* (Vieira et al. in prep).
 This document outlines the overall pipeline of the project.
-Detailed instructions for replicating each analysis can be found in the README files in the corresponding directories in the ```Analyses``` folder.
+Detailed instructions for reproducing each analysis can be found in the README files in the corresponding directories in the ```Analyses``` folder.

 The project's analyses are divided into two main stages.
 The first stage is to align B cell receptor sequences and fit phylogenetic models to the resulting alignments using [BEAST (v.1.8.2)](http://http://beast.bio.ed.ac.uk/).
 Before they can be aligned, heavy chain sequences from the VRC01 dataset must be partitioned and assigned to different clones using [Partis](http://https://github.com/psathyrella/partis).